John Sayles: Career

 After college, Sayles moved to Boston where he worked a variety of blue-collar jobs while writing short stories for The Atlantic.
 These writings culminated in his first novel, The Pride of the Bimbos, published in 1975.

-Like Martin Scorsese and Francis Ford Coppola, Sayles began his film career working with Roger Corman.
+Sayles began his film career working with Roger Corman, along with Martin Scorsese, Francis Ford Coppola, Ron Howard and James Cameron who also had stints with Corman early in their careers.
+Sayles was discovered by Frances Doel, who worked in the script department for Corman's New World Pictures.
+Sayles has been called "the greatest screenwriter to ever work at New World."

+Directorial debut

 In 1979, Sayles used $30,000 he earned writing scripts for Corman to fund his first film, Return of the Secaucus 7.
 To make the film on a limited budget, he set the film in a large house so that he did not have to travel to or get permits for different locations, set the story over a three-day weekend to limit costume changes, and wrote about people his age so he could cast his friends in it.
 The film received near-unanimous critical acclaim at the time and has held its reputation.
 In November 1997, the National Film Preservation Board announced that Return of the Secaucus 7 would be one of the 25 films selected that year for preservation in the National Film Registry at the Library of Congress.

 In 1983, after the films Baby It's You (starring Rosanna Arquette) and Lianna (a story in which a married woman becomes discontented with her marriage and falls in love with another woman), Sayles received a MacArthur Fellowship.
-He put the money into the science fiction feature The Brother from Another Planet, a film about a three-toed humanoid who escapes bondage on another world and crash-lands in New York harbour; because he is Africanoid in appearance, he finds himself at home among the people of Harlem, being pursued by European-looking alien enslavers men in black.
+He put the money into the science fiction feature The Brother from Another Planet, a film about a three-toed humanoid who escapes bondage on another world and crash-lands in New York harbor; because he is Africanoid in appearance, he finds himself at home among the people of Harlem, being pursued by European-looking alien enslaver men in black.

 In 1989, Sayles created and wrote the pilot episode for the short-lived television show Shannon's Deal about a down-and-out Philadelphia lawyer played by Jamey Sheridan.
 Sayles received a 1990 Edgar Award for his teleplay for the pilot.
 The show ran for 16 episodes before being cancelled in 1991.

-Sayles has funded most of his films by writing genre scripts, such as Piranha, Alligator, The Howling, and The Challenge Having collaborated with Joe Dante on Piranha and The Howling, Sayles acted in Dante's movie, Matinee.
-Sayles gets the rest of his funding by working as a script doctor; he did rewrites for Apollo 13 and Mimic.
+Sayles has funded most of his films by writing genre scripts, such as Piranha, Alligator, The Howling, and The Challenge.
+Having collaborated with Joe Dante on Piranha and The Howling, Sayles acted in Dante's movie, Matinee.
+Sayles has earned much of his funding by working as a script doctor; he did rewrites for Apollo 13 and Mimic.